With a typical kayak weight is displaced

 on a single axis from a single fulcrum that

-vessel to role and tip when weight shifts
+vessel to roll and tip when weight shifts

 from one side to another.
 As weight